Upload High Dynamic Range (HDR) videos

 HDR video requirements

-YouTube supports all resolutions and will auto-convert HDR video to SDR video when necessary, when you upload a video.
+When you upload a video, YouTube supports all resolutions and will automatically convert HDR video to SDR videos when necessary.

 |Resolution||720p, 1080p, 1440p, 2160p